Honeymoon regrets – most people have them.

 If honeymoon could be done all over again, I’d try and see that event for what it was; an introduction to the passions and complexities of the one-flesh journey.

-And beyond complexities, I’d try to understand that not agreeing with my husband did not mean I was awful and unwifely.
-Just a sinner who said “I do”.
+And beyond complexities, I’d try to understand disagreements didn’t make us awful and unworthy of marriage.
+Just two imperfect people who said “I do”.

-2. I would not be so worried about a honeymoon getaway
+2. Honeymoon tip – I would not be so worried about a honeymoon getaway

 My husband and I didn’t have money to go away for a typical honeymoon.